HardTimes2024/HardTimes/HardTimes_en.md

 <ins>By stocking up on food, we give up our place in line for rations.</ins>

-We donít know when famine will begin, so we recommend storing long-lasting food items, for at least two years.
+We don‚Äôt know when famine will begin, so we recommend storing long-lasting food items, for at least two years.
 There are many videos on the Internet on how to store flour for 10 years and cereals for 15 years.
 <br /><br />

 #### Possible reasons for product shortages